Arborvitae Privacy Walls – Why Not to Prune in Fall

 Conclusion & Call to Action

 Pruning arborvitae hedges in fall may seem like a tidy-up job, but it can actually weaken your plants, cause browning, and compromise the strength of your privacy wall.
 By leaving pruning for the proper season, you protect the dense outer foliage that keeps your hedge healthy and attractive all year.
-For expert hedge and shrub care across the Seacoast, call Seacoast Gardener at (603) 996-3867 or visit our expert pruning website to schedule your consultation.
+For expert hedge and shrub care across the Seacoast, contact us at 📧info@expertpruning.com or call (603) 999-7470to schedule your consultation.